Onyx-Protocol/Onyx/docs/core/build-applications/accounts.md

 ## Receive asset units from an external party

 When an external party wishes to transfer assets to your account, you must first create a **receiver** for the account.
-A receiver is a one-time-use payment object similar to an invoice, and it contains a new control program derived from the account's root keys, as well as supplementary payment information.
+A receiver is a one-time-use payment object similar to an invoice.
+It contains a new control program derived from the account's root keys, as well as supplementary payment information such as an expiration date.

 We will create a receiver for Bob’s account, which we can then serialize and send to an external party (see following example).